 Switching from an Older Water Heater:

-The performance and efficiency of your water heater decreases with use.
+The performance and efficiency of your water heater decrease with use.
 A traditional tanked water heater lasts up to 15 years but it bears a warranty of a mere 4 to 6 years.
 Thus, if your water heater is wearing out and you plan on purchasing a newer water heater then it is about time that you switch to an electric tankless water heater.

 Moving to a Low Power Plan: